Uzumakichiha-md/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that deletes all the files in the current working directory that end with characterwiggly line
+Script that creates the directories welcome welcome to and welcome to school